TheGoodlike13/liberty_or_death/README.md

 And what do you know?
 It just works.
 Even the application has had enough :D

-`mumkashi` logs in without problems, whereas `goodlikepc` get the error:
+`mumkashi` logs in without problems, whereas `goodlikepc` gets the error:

 > CWWKS9104A: Authorization failed for user goodlikepc
 > while invoking liberty_or_death on /test.